oVirt/ovirt-node-ng/docs/book/build.md

 for the details of those arguments.

-Before we continue: Both of the methods described below are using the same basic mechanism to perform the installation.
+Before we continue: both of the methods described below are using the same basic mechanism to perform the installation.
 They only differ in additional logic around pre- and post-processing of the kickstart and the final image.

 ## Current build process: `image-tools`

+**FIXME** Aren't we using livemedia-creator now?
-The `image-tools` script collection is mimicing the behavior of `livemedia-creator`, the main difference is that `image-tools` are using qemu directly, to be able to use this scripts in Jenkins.
+The `image-tools` script collection is mimicing the behavior of `livemedia-creator`, the main difference is that `image-tools` are using qemu directly, to be able to use these scripts in Jenkins.

 To get started, you can clone the `image-tools`